andrewmoles2/rTrainIntroduction/r-fundamentals-7/r_fundamentals_7_solutions.md

 Using the `dat` vector provided, try the following exercises:

-1)  make a matrix called my_mat with three columns, print the outcome to view your matrix
+1)  Make a matrix called my_mat with three columns, print the outcome to view your matrix
-2)  change the column and row names of your matrix.
+2)  Change the column and row names of your matrix.
 Your column names should be col_1, col_2 etc. and your row names should be row_1, row_2 etc. *hint: this can be automated by using paste and seq functions: paste0("text", seq(1:5)*
 3)  Print your matrix again to see your new col and row names
 4)  Calculate the mean of all the values in your matrix, watch out for the NA value!
 5)  Find the mean of the third column of your matrix